Social Emotional & Character Education

-Social and emotional learning is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
-Research shows social-emotional skills are enabling factors that allow students to execute learning and are the best predictors of life success.
+Social, emotional, & character education is the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
+Research shows social, emotional, and character skills are enabling factors that allow students to execute learning and are the best predictors of life success.

 A DISTRICT-WIDE FOCUS

-Social, emotional and behavioral skills can be taught.
+Social, emotional, character and behavioral skills can be taught.

 - Continuation of all staff professional learning